rhannagan/omadaimageloadingapp/README.md

 I decided to omit them and explain why there's was missing coverage there in this README.
 * The `CircularProgressBar` when loading new searches is behind the list and it looks ugly, I would change that to be either in the front or in a better location that looks far better.
+* I realized just before submission that I hardcoded some strings that I would have preferred to put as constants in a companion object in a couple places, specifically, in the `FlickrService`.
+I would have moved them to constants but it *completely* spaced my mind as I worked on the other features of the app.